AllanWang/DST-Mods/Development.md

 ---

-To facilitate testing, you can install [No Mods Disabling](https://steamcommunity.com/sharedfiles/filedetails/?id=2161677657) to avoid having all your mods deselected whenever there's a crash.
-You can also look at force enabling your mod via `dontstarve_steam.app/Contents/mods/modsettings.lua`.
+To facilitate testing, you can look at configs in `dontstarve_steam.app/Contents/mods/modsettings.lua`.
+Namely for logging, auto enabling mods, not disabling mods on crash, etc.

 ---